momentum-mod/docs/content/docs/guide/mapping/porting_goldsrc_to_source.md

 Now you will need to collect all the .wad files your map uses textures from.
 You should have all the textures your map uses either from the .wad file generated by HUSK MD or from the downloaded map's .zip file.

 If you find yourself missing any additional textures they are likely Valve textures from Half-Life or Team Fortress Classic.
 The proper way to acquire these textures is to locate halflife.wad, tfc.wad, and tfc2.wad.
 These .wad files can be found in Steam/SteamApps/Common/Half-Life/valve and Steam/SteamApps/Common/Half-Life/tfc respectively.
 These 3 .wad files are not comprehensive; you may need textures from one of the other Valve .wad files.
-Additional Valve .wad files are found in the abovementioned file paths. <br>
+Additional Valve .wad files are found in the abovementioned file paths.

 With all of your .wad files collected, they will need to be converted into .vtf and .vmt files to be usable in Source.
 The easiest way to convert these textures is with VTFEdit.